 The cemetery, therefore, provides a demonstration of a variety of cultural and vernacular funerary practices relating to the residents of the Rocky Hollow community and their descendants.

-The Rocky Hollow Cemetery is significant because it is the primary remaining vestige of the Rocky Hollow community.
+The Rocky Hollow Cemetery is significant because it is the remaining primary vestige of the Rocky Hollow community.
 Its graves provide a record of pioneer families, military veterans, and the area's African-American residents.
 Still used, the cemetery today reflects the continuum of the area's history and demonstrates cultural and vernacular funerary practices.
-The cemetery has been the subject of a County ordered title search, a district court lawsuit, an adjacent archaeological trenching, the theft of its historical marker, and, in more recent and less confrontational times, the donation of additional land by adjacent landowners.
+The cemetery has been the subject of a County ordered title search, a district court lawsuit, an adjacent archaeological trenching, the theft of its historical marker, and, in more recent and less contentious times, the donation of additional land by adjoining landowners.
 The area around the cemetery is changing rapidly as the development associated with the growth of Williamson County begins to encroach on the previously rural landscape.
-An Official Texas Historical Marker for Rocky Hollow Cemetery would provide an important historical interpretation of the pioneer era and serve to educate young people and newer residents about the names and events of the past.
+An Official Texas Historical Marker for Rocky Hollow Cemetery would provide an essential historical interpretation of the pioneer era and educate young people and newer residents about the names and events of the past.